kk663/znn-release/docs/tutorial.rst

     pp_types = standard2D
     is_auto_crop = yes

 We must use ``[image]`` sections to indicate the network inputs.
 For stack1, we must first include the ``[image1]`` header.
-Note that the number in the header at the end can be any positive integer.
-It does not have to be 1.
+Note that the number in the header (at the end) can be any positive integer.
 Next, we must specify the full file path of raw image stack in the field ``fnames``.
 The ``pp_types`` or preprocessing types field does not need to be set.
 It is ``none`` by default.
 We set it to be ``standard2D`` so that we subtract the mean and divide by the standard deviation of the pixel values for each 2D image in the raw image stack.
 The field ``is_auto_crop`` is set to ``no`` by default.
 We set the ``is_auto_crop`` field to ``yes`` so if the raw image is of different size than the ground truth image, the smaller image is centered in the larger image and the larger image is cropped around the smaller image.
 We then do the same thing (section header, full file path field, preprocessing types field and autocrop field) for stack2.

 Now let's define the labelled image stacks as ground truth outputs in the ``.spec`` file:
 ::